Most Endangered Places 2023 Published list

 The annual Most Endangered Places list, a vital program of Historic Fort Worth, Inc., is a marketing and educational tool that spotlights historic resources threatened by a variety of circumstances–extremely deferred maintenance, no local landmark designation, loss of parking, and lack of awareness of economic incentives to rehab historic buildings.
 Owners of properties recognized as “Endangered” benefit from increased public awareness and assistance from Historic Fort Worth, Inc. to address these issues.
 The List is released each year in May, during National Preservation Month.

 Established in 1969 and honored with the Governor’s Award in Historic Preservation in 2009, HFW is dedicated to preserving Fort Worth’s unique historic identity through education, stewardship, and leadership.
-The organization’s headquarters, a museum and preservation library, is located within the 1899 McFarland House, 1110 Penn Street.
+The organization’s headquarters, a museum and preservation library are located in the 1899 McFarland House, 1110 Penn Street.

-As a preservation charity, HFW’s board and staff work behind the scenes and in the public arena to create opportunities for those places owned by others that shape Fort Worth’s unique historic identity.
-The organization’s most successful program for rescuing a property is its Most Endangered List.
-Unfortunately, some buildings are caught in an emergency, as was the case for the Talbott-Wall House, which was never listed.
+As a comprehensive preservation charity, HFW’s board and staff work behind the scenes and in the public arena to create opportunities for those places they do not own that shape Fort Worth’s unique historic identity.
+Examples of successes from this community-wide program follow:

 HFW funded a successful nomination for the Plaza’s placement on the National Register of Historic Places at the national level of significance.
 This effort spawned a sensitive restoration plan which is being implemented.